-All Ontarians are advised to only come in close contact with people living in their own household and to maintain at least 2 metres of physical distance from everyone else.
+All Ontarians are advised to only come in close contact with people living in their own household and to maintain 2 metres of physical distance from everyone else.
 Individuals who live alone may consider having exclusive close contact with one other household.

 Parents/caregivers are reminded not to have their children interact in-person with others outside of their household, other than attending school or child care.
 This is not the time for any in-person gatherings, including birthday parties, dinners or sleepovers.

-Limits for religious services, rites or ceremonies, including wedding services and funeral services where physical distancing can be maintained (applies in any venue other than a private dwelling):
+Capacity for religious services, rites or ceremonies, including wedding services and funeral services where physical distancing can be maintained (applies in any venue other than a private dwelling):

 More information on rules that apply to social gatherings associated with a wedding, funeral or religious service, rite or ceremony, such as a wedding reception, can be found on the Places of Worship, Weddings and Funerals page.